Sleep Changes with Aging

 • Protection from light and noise

-• Develop and maintain bedtime “rituals” that make going to sleep a familiar routine; for example, prepare for sleep with 20–30 minutes of relaxation (e.g., soft music, meditation, breathing exercises, yoga), take a warm bath, have a light snack, which could include:
+• Develop and maintain bedtime “rituals” that make going to sleep a familiar routine; for example, prepare for sleep with 20–30 minutes of relaxation (e.g., soft music, meditation, breathing exercises, yoga), you can even turn on your ultrasonic humidifier where you can add essential oils, take a warm bath, have a light snack, which could include:

 • Warm milk